daniel-moya/daniel-moya/README.md

 ### About Me

-I’m a Systems Engineer with 5 years of office and remote work experience in the financial, mobility, e-learning, and SaaS industry.
+I'm a Systems Engineer with 6 years of experience across finance, mobility, e-learning, and SaaS.
+Passionate about the intersection between AI and SaaS, I actively seek out organizations that prioritize diversity and recognize the talents and experiences of their team members, transcending barriers of race, gender, political inclinations, and background.
+Let's connect to explore potential collaborations in these exciting and inclusive fields!

 I’m proficient in web and mobile development (Git, Github, Gitlab), frontend (Html, Css, Javascript, Typescript, React, React Native, Android, iOS), backend (NodeJS, Php, Symphony, Docker), databases (MySQL, MariaDB, Postgresql, MongoDB), testing (Jest, Cypress, Php unit, Codeception, Selenium), DevOps (CircleCi, Github Actions) and cloud solutions (Firebase, GCP, AWS).

-I have experience working in agile environments to collectively build, improve, and maintain stable software solutions turning legacy applications into modern architectures, while keeping code quality.

 📫 You can reach me on:
 - Email: danielmoya.dev@gmail.com